 During 1994, AIDEA defeased \$23,840,000 of its tax-exempt Umbrella Bonds and its Taxable Umbrella Bonds, in order to improve its projected debt service coverage.
 None of the bonds chosen for the defeasance would have been eligible for refunding.
 None of the defeased bonds remain outstanding.
-AIDEA's underlying ratings on its bonds are A1 by Moody's (Moody's upgraded AIDEA's rating in December 2006 from A2) and A by Standard & Poor's (S&P upgraded AIDEA's rating in October 2005 from A-).
-All of AIDEA's outstanding Revolving Fund bonds are insured and had AAA ratings when they were sold.
+AIDEA's underlying ratings on its bonds are A1 by Moody's (Moody's upgraded AIDEA's rating in December 2006 from A2) and AA- by Standard & Poor's (S&P upgraded AIDEA's rating in May 2008 from A-).
+All of AIDEA's outstanding Revolving Fund bonds are insured or secured by a direct pay letter of credit and had AAA ratings when they were sold.